benw000/Object-Detection/README.md

 This involves the following steps:
 1) Produce an initial dataset, with small labelled *Train*, *Validation* and *Test* subsets, and a larger *unlabelled pool* of images.
 2) Import a pre-trained general Object Detection Model as our *base model*.
-We use the **YOLOv11** model from **ultralytics**.
+We use the **[YOLOv11](https://docs.ultralytics.com/models/yolo11/)** model from **ultralytics**.
 3) Repeat N many times:
-    - Refine our *base model* by training on our *Train* set, and evaluating on the *Validation* set.
+    1) Refine our *base model* by training on our *Train* set, and evaluating on the *Validation* set.
-    - Use the refined model to predict annotations for the images in the *unlabelled pool*, each annotation detection having it's own confidence score in [0,1]
+     Use the refined model to predict annotations for the images in the *unlabelled pool*, each annotation detection having its own confidence score in [0,1]
-    - Automatically accept any annotations with a confidence score above a certain threshold.
+    2) Automatically accept any annotations with a confidence score above a certain threshold.
 These are pseudo-annotations, produced by our model, which we choose to remove from the *unlabelled pool* and add to the *Train* set.
-    - For any remaining annotations above a lower threshold, instruct the human user to review and correct a subset of them, and then similarly add them to the *Train* set.
+    3) For any remaining annotations above a lower threshold, instruct the human user to review and correct a subset of them, and then similarly add them to the *Train* set.
 This focusses the human user's labelling efforts on lower confidence detections, where a human's input is needed more.
 4) Finally, train our *base model* on the final *Train* set, now much larger in size as it contains many pseudo-labels.
 Evaluate the model on the *Validation* set, as well as the *Test* set to produce final evaluation scores.

 ----